neon-bindings/rfcs/text/0030-shared-event-queue.md

 ```

 The example above wouldn't print "every second" once per second.
 The prints
 will be delayed by the closures scheduled on `another_queue`.

-While the example above reproduces the issue - it is quite pathological and
-should be avoided even without the proposed changes.
+Using
+`EventQueue::new()` would let users address this issue.

 # Rationale and alternatives
 [alternatives]: #alternatives